Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

 Q. What qualification will I receive after finishing the year?

 The Drawing Year is not a university accredited course, so students do not receive a formal MA qualification.
-All those who pass the year are awarded a postgraduate diploma certificate, signed by Andrea Rose, who was Director of Visual Arts at the British Council for twenty years and chair of our external assessment board.
+All those who complete the year are awarded a postgraduate diploma certificate, signed by the chair of the External Assessment Board and the Artistic Director, Catherine Goodman

 Q. Is it possible to stay on and study for a second year?

-Currently we are not running a second year, however all students are now invited to stay on for a further three month studio residency following the end of the year, as a springboard into professional practice.
+Currently we are not running a second year, however all students are now invited to stay on for the Extended Term following the end of the year, as a springboard into professional practice.
+Students keep their studio space and are required to take one course for the final term.

 Q. What do your students go on to do after The Drawing Year?